Siddharth453/Posts/README.md

     <li>Then after logging in click on the button "Add New Post!" and then</li>
     fill up all the input fields and there you go!
 You have Created your First Post!!
     <li>You Can Edit or Delete the Post if you want but don't worry no body can remove your post..</li>
-    <li>You Can also add a comment to a particular post on clicking the button "Leave a Review!".
+    <li>You Can also add a comment to a particular post on clicking the button "Leave a Review!".</li>
-    Good Luck For Your First Tries!👍👍</li>
+    <li>Good Luck For Your First Tries!👍👍</li>
   </p>
   <h2>🎁Features: </h2>
   <p>